 - 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - 2.
+Artificial Intelligence (AI) may be used, with parent permission, when creating this exhibit and is to be documented as a reference.
+A majority of the work to create this exhibit is to be the 4-H member's original work. - 3.
 Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
-2024 designated FairEntry Deadline is Monday, July 1st at 11:59 p.m. - 3.
+2025 designated FairEntry Deadline is Tuesday, July 1st at 11:59 p.m. - 4.
 Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair).

-Exhibit one article of choice made during the current 4-H program year demonstrating a minimum of five (5) techniques outlined in the Indiana 4-H Woodworking Tools, Techniques and Skills Chart 4-H 6875C-W. Exhibits may also include higher level techniques that have been mastered.
+• Exhibit one article of choice made during the current 4-H program year demonstrating a minimum of five (5) techniques outlined in the Indiana 4-H Woodworking Tools, Techniques and Skills Chart 4-H 6875C-W. Exhibits may also include higher level techniques that have been mastered.
 Any higher-level techniques will not be counted as part of the minimum five, but nevertheless will be evaluated for quality.
 A woodworking skills sheet is to be submitted with the exhibit for judging.
 Skills sheets are for judging purposes only and will not be returned to the exhibitor.
 Youth may also choose to create an educational poster, notebook or display about any manual activity or on any woodworking topic of choice that is age/grade appropriate.

-Exhibit one article of choice made during the current 4-H program year demonstrating a minimum of five (5) techniques outlined in the Indiana 4-H Woodworking Tools, Techniques and Skills Chart, 4-H 6875C-W. Exhibits may also include lower and/or higher-level techniques that have been mastered.
+• Exhibit one article of choice made during the current 4-H program year demonstrating a minimum of five (5) techniques outlined in the Indiana 4-H Woodworking Tools, Techniques and Skills Chart, 4-H 6875C-W. Exhibits may also include lower and/or higher-level techniques that have been mastered.
 Any lower/higher level techniques will not be counted as part of the minimum five, but nevertheless will be evaluated for quality.
 A woodworking skills sheet is to be submitted with the exhibit for judging.
 Skills sheets are for judging purposes only and will not be returned to the exhibitor.
 Youth may also choose to create an educational poster, notebook or display about any manual activity or on any woodworking topic of choice that is age/grade appropriate.

-Exhibit one article of choice made during the current 4-H program year demonstrating a minimum of five (5) techniques outlined in the Indiana 4-H Woodworking Tools, Techniques and Skills Chart, 4-H 6875C-W. Exhibits may also include lower and/or higher-level techniques that have been mastered.
+• Exhibit one article of choice made during the current 4-H program year demonstrating a minimum of five (5) techniques outlined in the Indiana 4-H Woodworking Tools, Techniques and Skills Chart, 4-H 6875C-W. Exhibits may also include lower and/or higher-level techniques that have been mastered.
 Any lower/higher level techniques will not be counted as part of the minimum five, but nevertheless will be evaluated for quality.
 A woodworking skills sheet is to be submitted with the exhibit for judging.
 Skills sheets are for judging purposes only and will not be returned to the exhibitor.
 Youth may also choose to create an educational poster, notebook or display about any manual activity or on any woodworking topic of choice that is age/grade appropriate.